Who should consider programs offered by the Global Outreach and Extended Education at ASU?

 There are no prerequisites for this course.

-Students should have a working knowledge of statistics, such as a college-level statistics course or work experience or training in statistical methods.
+Participants are recommended to have working knowledge of statistics, such as a college-level statistics course, other statistics training or work-related experience.

 Six Sigma Black Belt:

 Participants must have a working knowledge of statistics or one previous, college-level statistics course within the last five years.